Code-Institute-Submissions/Shanbashir1-Play-Off_SeptResub/README.md

 [View link to my project 2](https://shanbashir1.github.io/Play-Off/)

 ## Introduction
 Play off will be multiple choice quiz game, the user will have 10 questions based on a Football event.
 The user will be displayed with 4 possible answers, in which they must select the correct answer.
-If the correct answer is selected the user will score a point of +1, if the user answer incorrectly than he will not receive any score.
+If the correct answer is selected the user will score a point of +1, if the user answer incorrectly than they will not receive any score.
 The user will be able to restart the quiz at the end of the game.

 <img src="/readme-images/am-i-responsive.png" alt = "Am I Responsive" style="height: 500px; width: 800px;">